Newly discovered flaw could allow hacking of Samsung Android devices

 Amazon secures rockets for broadband project

-Over the next five years, three new heavy-lift rockets will put thousands of satellites into low earth orbit as part of Amazon’s Project Kuiper.
-The project aims to provide broadband connections using a constellation of 3,236 satellites.
-Rival Starlink is said to have more than 2,300 satellites in orbit already.
-The rockets will be made by Arianespace, Blue Origin – which was founded by Amazon owner Jeff Bezos – and United Launch Alliance.
-Amazon says Project Kuiper aims to provide high-speed, low-latency broadband to customers including households, businesses, government agencies, disaster relief operations, mobile operators, and other organizations “working in places without reliable internet connectivity”.
+According to the BBC, “over the next five years, three new heavy-lift rockets will put thousands of satellites into low earth orbit as part of Amazon’s Project Kuiper.”
+The goal is to provide broadband connections using a constellation of 3,236 satellites, which will start to come close to the 2,300 satellites already in orbit for Starlink.
+The rockets will be manufactired by Arianespace, Blue Origin (founded by Amazon owner Jeff Bezos), and United Launch Alliance.
+Project Kuiper plans to deliver “high-speed, low-latency broadband to customers including households, businesses, government agencies, disaster relief operations, mobile operators, and other organizations “working in places without reliable internet connectivity”.
 Like Elon Musk’s Starlink, users will connect to the internet via a terminal that communicates with the satellites.
 Amazon says its experience in shipping and making products like Echo and Kindle will be useful in producing and distributing these.

 (BBC News)